aruidev/md-juice/readme.md

 ## Tailwind compatibility

-* Works side by side; md-juice only styles descendants of `.markdown-body`.
+* Works side by side; md-juice only styles descendants of `.markdown-body` inside a `.md-juice` scope.
-* Load order: include **after** Tailwind if you want md-juice to win on Markdown semantics.
+* Load order: include **after** Tailwind if you want md-juice to win on Markdown semantics (or use cascade layers to control ordering).

 ## Syntax highlighting